piotrchaber/3hdm/README.md

 That's all we have to do for one group and one combination of matrix representations of this group, so at the end we need to loop above-mentioned steps for all possible combinations and all considered groups.
 ## What are particular and general solutions?
+In general, if a solution for a given group and given combination of its representations exists, it can take three forms, namely original, particular or general.
+Below I will try to briefly define them and give math reasons for their existence, on the example of group [ 36, 3 ] and charged leptons.

 **Step 1**: Obtaining original solutions\
-First of all, we need to obtain results for considered group, and here are the result we got for group [ 36, 3 ]
+First of all, we need to obtain results for considered group, and here are the result we got

 <details>
  <summary> Original solutions </summary>